Overview

 Humidifiers

-Doctors usually offer immunotherapy for asthma in the form of allergy shots.
-These shots contain a small amount of the allergens that can trigger a person’s asthma.
 The goal of immunotherapy is to alter your immune system response, making it less sensitive to these triggers over time.
-For the first few months, they usually give the injections once per week.
+For the first few months, you’ll usually get injections one to two times each week.
 Eventually, you may get them once per month instead.
-This can go on for several years until your immune system is desensitized.
+This can go on for 3 to 5 years until your immune system is desensitized.

 Asthma medications may come in the form of: